"She was a woman of great courage and devotion."Letter from a survivor of the Riga Ghetto

 Else Hirsch was born on 29 July 1889 in Bützow in Mecklenburg-Schwerin.
 She studied in Schwerin and in 1908 she passed the examination for the higher teaching profession before the Grand Ducal-Mecklenburg Examination Commission.
 Between 1909 and 1920 she worked at various private schools and later at a municipal secondary school as a teacher in West Prussia.

-After the Second World War, West Prussia fell to Poland and she and her mother left home for Berlin, where she had to survive the next few years with private lessons and office work.
+After the First World War, West Prussia fell to Poland and she and her mother left home for Berlin, where she had to survive the next few years with private lessons and office work.
 As a teacher, she was transferred to Bochum in 1927 by the welfare office by means of an assignment notice, in order to work at the Jewish community’s Israelite school.
 Since she had the training for the work at the grammar school, she was not happy about the transfer at first, she even filed a written objection, which was rejected.
 Survivors report that she nevertheless approached her new task with a lot of enthusiasm and heart and thus, despite her inconspicuous appearance and her manner described as somewhat “quirky”, quickly won the hearts of the children and the respect of her colleagues.

 One former student remembers “Fräulein Hirsch” as “an old-school teacher who dressed and coiffed in an unflattering way, who had peculiar habits (…)”.
 She was considered eloquent, spoke four languages herself and taught not only English and Hebrew but also Spanish, even outside of school.
 As a teacher, her former pupils describe her as being strict, but also fair and responsible.
 At first glance, she seemed reserved and shy, but she also showed great organizational talent and willpower.